At the center of their own tragedy, Capital Gazette journalists get to work

 Meanwhile, journalists mourned.

 On social media, co-workers shared stories about how a slain editor had pushed them to construct a better sentence.
-They discussed the impact a lost writer had on her community.
+They discussed the impact a writer who was killed had on her community.
 And they politely asked their peers at other news outlets to hold off on interview requests for now.

 The Capital Gazette has been a part of this community so long that its antecedent once bumped news of the Declaration of Independence to the second page so it could save the front for local coverage.